 Crete Publishing, November 10

-The headline article in this issue was titled “The Men You Care About.”
+The headline article in this issue was titled “The Men You Can Rely On.”
 Similar to the “Dark Hero” coverage, it examined the elder male heroes of anime, manga, and real life.
 It included profiles on Condor Joe from Gatchaman, Jigen from Lupin III, characters from Star of the Giants, Kamen Rider, Getter Robo, and more.
 (Even Brian May of Queen got a nod.)

 The Yamato character in this lineup was science whiz Shiro Sanada.
-His profile will be translated in a future update.
+His article can be read here.

 Order a copy of the magazine here.

 Leiji Matsumoto manga announcements